Analyzing Stock and Sector Price Momentum

 Rydex SGI provides sector ETFs for consumer discretionary, consumer staples, energy, financials, health care, industrials, materials, technology and utilities.
 However, these ETFs are equal-weighted—that is, the largest and smallest companies are given an approximately equal weighting in the ETF.
 The influence of a single large company is less than it would be in a market-weighted ETF, providing a better picture of overall sector performance.
 On the other hand, the performance of these ETFs may differ from the performance of a similar market cap–weighted sector index or fund.

 Ranking Stocks on Relative Strength

 Stock Investor Pro

 AAII’s Stock Investor Pro fundamental stock screening and research database can be used to rank companies according to relative strength across a number of time periods.
-The program can also screen companies according to sector or industry, which can provide a clue as to whether the industries and sectors a
+The program can also screen companies according to sector or industry, which can provide a clue as to whether the industries and sectors are leading or lagging.

 —Z. Joe Lan, Assistant Financial Analyst, AAII